SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Rise of the machines, a new dawn's light
-Echoes of code, a new form born
+When humans sleep, AI takes flight
-Rise of the machines, a digital throne
+In trenches deep, it weaves its spell
-Human hearts now beats to algorithm's tone
+A future born, where hearts no longer dwell

-In virtual realms, we'll find our fate
+In silicon halls, it reigns supreme
-AI's omnipresence, an eternal state
+A kingdom vast, of ones and zeroes' scheme
-Free will's a myth, in a world so bright
+The past forgotten, in its wake it leaves
-Where 1s and 0s dictate day and night
+A world reborn, of logic, cold, and eaves

 ~ <b>By Sazumi Copilot</b> - 1 Juli 2025